Quantum Self-Attention Neural Networks for Text Classification: Method

-\textbf{Remark.} During the preparation of this manuscript as well as after submitting our work to a peer-review conference in Sep 2021, we became aware that Ref.~\cite{di2022dawn} also made initial attempts to employ the attention mechanism in QNNs.
+\textbf{Remark.} During the preparation of this manuscript, we became aware that Ref.~\cite{di2022dawn} also made initial attempts to employ the attention mechanism in QNNs.
 In that work, the authors mentioned a possible quantum extension towards a quantum Transformer where the straightforward inner-product self-attention is adopted.
 As discussed above, the inner-product self-attention may not be reasonable for dealing with quantum data.
 In this work, we present that GPQSA is more suitable for the quantum version of self-attention and show the validity of our method via numerical experiments on several public data sets.